Your Right to Information

 You are able to request access to Council information not available as open access information on Council’s website by completing and submitting an informal access to information request (pdf - 45.0 KB), or informal GIPA request.

 Copies of information provided in response to an informal access request will incur processing fees in accordance with Council's adopted fees and charges (pdf - 13.3 MB).

 As outlined in Council’s Informal Access Request fact sheet (pdf - 180.4 KB), some information (such as personal information about other people) is not available through an informal request.

 4. Formal Release

-Enquiries relating to your application may be directed to Council's Governance Section on
+Enquiries relating to access to Council information may be directed to Council's Governance Officer on (02) 4560 4660.

 Page ID: 22235